JjongX/streamlit-langgraph/README.md

 ## Status

-This project is in **pre-alpha**.
+This project is in **alpha**.
 Features and APIs are subject to change.

 **Note:** Uses `langchain`/`langgraph` version `1.0.1`.